Artezio/ART-TIME/arttime/docker/readme.md

 To use external Keycloak server as data source for Art-Time, you also need to configure it in Art-Time Settings page.

-### Database
+### Database configuration

 Art-Time can be used with [H2](http://www.h2database.com), [PostgreSQL](https://www.postgresql.org/) databases.

-This image is bundled with demo H2 database

-To switch to external database, set the following environment variables:
+This image is bundled with H2 database for demo purposes only.
+For production use, switch to an external database using the following environment variables:

 * `ARTTIME_DB_VENDOR` can be set to `h2`(default, uses embedded H2 server) or `postgres`.
 All settings below only have effect if this setting differs from `h2`
 * `ARTTIME_DB_HOST` - host or IP of database